Estonia and the Council of Europe

-Estonia acquired special guest status in the Council of Europe in 1991.
-On 14 May 1993 Estonia became a full-fledged member of the Council of Europe.
-However, Estonia’s relationship with the Council can be traced back to 1960, when on the 20th anniversary of the forced incorporation of the Baltic States into the Soviet Union the Council’s Consultative Assembly (later renamed the Parliamentary Assembly) passed a resolution condemning this act.
+Estonia acquired special guest status in the Council of Europe in 1991, becoming a full-fledged member on 14 May 1993.
+However, Estonia’s relationship with the Council can be traced back to 1960 when, on the 20th anniversary of the forced incorporation of the Baltic states into the Soviet Union, the Council’s Consultative Assembly (later renamed the Parliamentary Assembly) passed a resolution condemning this act.

 Objectives and Activities

 The aim of the Council of Europe is to achieve a greater unity among its members for the purpose of realising and safeguarding the ideals and principles that form Europe’s common democratic heritage.
 Its main role is to strengthen democracy, human rights and the rule of law throughout its member states.
 The defence and promotion of these fundamental values is no longer simply an internal matter for national governments, but has become a shared responsibility of all the countries concerned.
 The cornerstones of the CoE system are the European Convention on Human Rights and the European Court of Human Rights.
 The implementation of the judgements of the Court is overseen by the Committee of Ministers.

 The CoE also acts as a forum for examining a whole range of social issues, such as social exclusion, intolerance, the integration of immigrants, the threat to private life posed by new technology, bioethics issues, terrorism, drug trafficking and criminal activities.
 Finally, the CoE is active in enhancing Europe's cultural heritage in all its diversity.

 Above all, Estonia values the Council of Europe as a normative organisation - one that creates legal norms and monitors their fulfilment.
 Increasing the observance of the principles of human rights, democracy and the rule of law, as well as the development of international law, is one of Estonia’s five foreign policy objectives.